braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 ### Step 1: Create a Braze destination {#connection-settings}

-After successfully setting up your sources, you'll need to configure Braze as a [destination](https://segment.com/docs/destinations/) for each source.
+After successfully setting up your sources, you'll need to configure Braze as a [destination](https://segment.com/docs/destinations/) for each source (iOS, Android, web, etc.).
 You'll have many options to customize the data flow between Braze and Segment using the connection settings.

 ### Step 2: Choose destination framework and connection type {#integration-options}